eda-globetrotter/lamiera-per-caldaie/src/graph/graph_notes.md

 		Return edge *(u,v)* if edge from node *u* to node *v* exists.
 Else, return *NULL*.
 	+ unsigned long long int out_degree(v)

+		Return the out-degree of node v.
+If v is an invalid node, return INT_MAX
 	+ unsigned long long int in_degree(v)

 		Return the in-degree of node v.
 If v is an invalid node, return INT_MAX